runspired/runspired.com/_posts/2025-05-25-in-defense-of-machine-formats.md

 While DSLs are nice for authoring sugar, if they don't decompose to an agnostic machine exchangeable format - or they don't expose that format for direct use - they become too restrictive and present a significant long-term maintenance risk.

-As is the order of operations: these custom ORM DSLs only became possible because there were existing stable formats for them to decompose to.
+As is the order of operations: these custom ORM DSLs only became possible because there were existing stable formats for them to decompose into.

 ## Great DSLs